 Visiting colleges is a critical part of the decision making process.
 Every college is unique and you need to see how you "fit" into the college.
 You should visit the colleges during your junior year (February or April break, if possible) or in the early fall of senior year.
 It is best to visit when classes are in session.
 It is important to call ahead requesting a tour of the college.
-During the tour, you will have the opportunity to check out the campus, dorm rooms, library, athletic facilities and classroom buildings.
-You will also have the opportunity to speak with students, admissions representatives, professors and local residents.
+During the tour, you will have the opportunity to check out the campus, dorm rooms, library, athletic facilities, and classroom buildings.
+You will also have the opportunity to speak with students, admissions representatives, and professors.
 You can also ask about opportunities to sit in on classes or possibly stay overnight.
 Students usually conduct tours of the campus so be prepared to ask lots of questions.
 They are trained at most colleges to answer even the most unusual questions.
-Contact the college through their website or call to find out the time of tours.
+Contact the college through their website or call to find out the time of tours. tours may be available virtually due to the pandemic